yizhezhang2000/SAMAug/README.md

 ## Pre-computed SAM-Augmented Images

-The SAM-augmented images used in the polyp segmentation (CVC-ClinicDB, CVC-300, CVC-ColonDB, ETIS-LaribPolypDB, and Kvasir datasets) can be obtained at the link below.
+The SAM-augmented images used in the polyp segmentation (CVC-ClinicDB, CVC-300, CVC-ColonDB, ETIS-LaribPolypDB, and Kvasir datasets) can be downloaded at the link below.
+We can use these augmented data to test a new model.

 https://drive.google.com/drive/folders/1q6Ics1OuKVv0c1xGddUrQTx5QZhvB2iS?usp=share_link

-In the near future, we will release more SAM-augmented images for more datasets.
+In the near future, we will share more SAM-augmented images for more datasets.

 You can also refer the script in [SAMAug.py](https://github.com/yizhezhang2000/SAMAug/blob/main/SAMAug.py) for generating SAM-augmented images for your own medical image data.